By Omid Shamsphotos all by Allan Høgholm

 Therefore, the first step is indeed to put an end to those separations and to make art un-commodifiable.
 It is possible only by abandoning the traditional goal of aesthetic which is to produce impressions of certain past elements of life in circumstances where those elements are absent.
 Therefore, the aesthetic value is measured by its ability of framing, crystalizing and objectifying the certain duration of time.
 Art in such sense defines itself as an exception to the time.
 Art always lives in the past dreaming the future.
 That is how it cuts its connection with the present everyday life.

 In “You Are Making: Art”, Constantinou and Solves became the tools and playgrounds for a collective process of making art.
 Their bodies were used as paintbrushes and painting surfaces.
 They reconnected the ghostlike, silent and separated audiences to each other and to the active, alive and unpredictable battleground of creating art.
-But the most important point was the possibility of immediate participation in abundance of commoditized creation by means of deliberately arranged variations of ephemeral moments.
+But the most important point was the possibility of immediate participation by means of deliberately arranged variations of ephemeral moments, despite the abundance of the coexisting possibilities for a commoditized creation.
 The importance of these moments is in their fleeting effects.
 The temporary existence of the paintings emphasizes on the importance of creation instead of production.
 Once again, the performance revives those sacred circles of improvisations around the campfires in the earliest communes.
 Once again, the audiences could touch, talk and consult with each other.
 Another important point was the presence of the ritual elements such as nudity, play, circle, improvisation, body painting and turning the bodies into inhuman creatures.
 The performance was free, nothing was sold and nothing was bought and after all nothing was produced.

 In “My Undying Love”, the performance is even more connected to the simple elements of everyday life.
 Once again, there was no passive spectator.
 You could experience the artistic essence of human life through acts of caring, cherishing and caressing the Constantinou’s passive body.
 The performance took place in a black room with a hospital bed and other medical equipment.
 Two performers dressed as nurses directed the other performers throughout the performance which was started by painting and writing on the Constantinou’s body and ended up with covering his entire body with bondages.
 The whole experience was quite touching.
 It actually made me cry and not because of the sentimental ambience intensified, not very pleasantly, by sad string music, but because of the strong feeling of overcoming the fundamental grief of being lonely through participating in a collective action.
 Although there were instructions by nurses, the performers could do whatever they wanted.
 For me the most interesting point was that participants/performers who used to be silent audiences were still too shy to take spontaneous actions.
 Although they were free to do anything, they still tended to be the passive followers of the nurses’ instructions.
 They were trained by all kinds of traditional forms of art to be waiting for permissions.
 For example when we were handed a paintbrush we mostly used it to paint the body or write something as if it is the only way to use it.
 When we were asked to cover the body with the bondages, we submissively obeyed.
 Nobody tried to stop others from covering the paintings on the body.
 I watched how people covered the phrase “I want to fly away” without any second thought.
 We all ignored the possibility of rituals using paints and chanting magical songs to perhaps bring the Constantinou’s body back to life.
 We were all stuck with the reality.
 However, our creativity thrived throughout the performance in order to be more spontaneous, improvisational and emotionally naked.